 For times when you need a break from the urban jungle, beach vacays will do the trick.
 But spending your weekend with hordes of other holiday-makers isn’t exactly relaxing – and that’s where a secluded, natural paradise comes in.
-Need a recommendation on the region’s best private island resorts?
+Need a recommendation on the best private island resorts near Singapore?
 Luxury is just a click away.
-Plus points: Most of these spots are dedicated to the eco-conscious, sustainable way of life!
+Plus point: most of these spots are dedicated to the eco-conscious, sustainable way of life!

 Designed as a love story to nature, Bawah Reserve spreads across six islands, three lagoons and numerous beaches.
 Meticulously constructed to minimise its impact on the environment, the remote resort is made of bamboo and recycled materials.
 Care is also taken to recycle wastewater and promote marine conservation.
 The jetty is crafted in an asymmetrical way to preserve coral life, and you can even purchase “reef-friendly” sunscreen here.
 With a maximum of 70 guests on the island at any one time, you’ll be luxuriating in your beach suites or jungle lodges undisturbed.
 For the ultimate experience, upgrade your stay to one of the 11 overwater bungalows for complete privacy and spectacular sunsets.

 Bawah Island: Get there via a short ferry from Tanah Merah ferry terminal to Batam, followed by an 80-minute flight on a private plane